citp/privacy-policy-historical/a/am/ame/americredit.com.md

 We do not share information about you except as disclosed in this policy or as allowed by law without your specific consent or notice.

-In this brochure, "we", "our" and "us" mean **AmeriCredit Financial Services, Inc., and AmeriCredit Corp.** We are a company specializing in automobile finance with offices throughout the United States.
+In this brochure, "we", "our" and "us" mean **all institutions in the AmeriCredit family of companies, including BayView Acceptance Corporation.** We are a company specializing in automobile finance with offices throughout the United States.

 This policy applies to our consumer customers who have continuing relationships with us.
 You have a continuing relationship with us if, for example, you have a:

+  * Lease account;
   * Loan account; or
   * Retail installment contract we hold and service.